You’re planning a trip to Germany. What should you pack?!

 2. Inflatable Travel Pillow

 I also have an inflatable travel pillow.
-It’s not quite as comfortable as the memory foam pillow but it’s more convenient because it packs up small.
+It’s not quite as comfortable as the memory foam pillow but it’s more convenient because it packs up so small.

 3. Travel Eye Mask